joecullin/aoc2019/journal.md

 ---
+## Day 16

+After a few busy days with no free time, I've been skipping around to find the independent (i.e. not a continuation of intocode) puzzles.

+Part one was easy.

+I spent a while trying to figure out part two.
+I was pretty close but missed one key insight.
+Finally broke down and googled for hints, and they made sense right away.
+But then I wasn't very motivated to actually write the few lines of code to implement it.

+If the whole challenge is to figure out the trick, and then the implementation only takes a few lines of code, that doesn't bring me much joy.
+My main goal for aoc2019 was to learn some new things in nodejs.

+I'm pausing for now and switching my focus to some other back-burner projects, like maybe starting an overhaul of https://www.joecullin.com/.
+My cobbler's-kids justification for its dated architecture & look is wearing thin, and it seems like a fun winter-break goal.

+---
 ## Day 12

 I had fun trying to see how far I could get with brute force on part 2.
 Learned more about how much memory strings & booleans & arrays & sets use, learned about Uint8Array, learned about closures and garbage collection, wrote a little base-840 converter to get my array keys smaller, tried out levelup/leveldown, and then finally gave up and googled for a hint.